-You may have noticed the ‘Request a Review’ button at the top right of each specific “Order Details” page in your Seller Central account.
-What it allows you to do is, quite literally, request a customer to leave you feedback or a review with a single-click, as the following message indicates:
+You may have noticed it at the top right of each specific “Order Details” page in your Seller Central account.
+What the ‘Request a Review' button allows you to do is request a customer to leave you feedback or a review with a single-click, as the following message indicates:

 Restrictions to Amazon's “Request a Review” Feature

-All review and feedback requests must be made no later than 30 days after the order has been delivered.
+All feedback and review requests must be made no later than 30 days after the order has been delivered

-Each review request must be made manually and can not be automated or followed by a personalized request.
+Each review request must be made manually and can not be sent out in mass or followed up by a personalized request